A house with good bones but a dated interior can often deter buyers. But what if they could buy and update it before moving in?

 - Make a home more energy-efficient

 Improvements financed through a renovation loan will require a consultant to work with the borrower, appraiser and lender to assure all items have been addressed and that the work is being completed before funds are released.
 The coordinator and communication between agent, client, lender, contract and consultant is crucial to the success of this program – and when done right, can make an average home a client’s dream home.

-Reach out to your Key Mortgage Loan Officer to learn more about how these programs work and how to properly educate your client on how to best utilize these loans available to them.
+Reach out to a Key Mortgage Loan Officer to learn more about how these programs work and how to properly educate your client on how to best utilize these loans available to them.